exponential-decay/skeleton-test-suite-generator/README.md

 #DROID Skeleton Test Suite Generator *(skeleton-test-suite-generator)*
 ---

-Herein lies the scripts for the automated generation of digital objects based on the digital signatures documented in the PRONOM database maintained by The National Archives, UK.
+Herein lies a tool for the automated generation of digital objects based on the digital signatures documented in the PRONOM database maintained by The National Archives, UK.